 - Education Funding Taskforce

-State Director for National Federation of Women Legislators, State Director and chair of Nominating Committee
+- State Director for National Federation of Women Legislators, State Director and chair of Nominating Committee

 Ruth Briggs King has spent her whole life working, first as a health care provider, then as a teacher in our public schools (where she was nominated for the prestigious “Teacher of the Year” award) and later in different occupations in the business world.